zack-carideo/MyModules/semantic_search/genq_pinecone/README.md

-#### E2E Demo Augmented Query Geneation and Semantic Search with Cross Encoder refinement
+#### E2E Demo Augmented Query Geneation and Asymetric  Search with Cross Encoder refinement

     0) Tokenization of long passages using window and stride
         -